hall-lab/speedseq/README.md

 ####Output

-`speedseq somatic` produces a single indexed VCF file and optionally annotated with VEP.
+`speedseq somatic` produces a single indexed VCF file that is optionally annotated with VEP.

 * `outprefix.vcf.gz`